gakalmar/Notes/50_Linux.md

     - `/etc/passwd`	    User account information
     - `/etc/gshadow`	Contains the shadowed information for group accounts
     - `/etc/group`	    Defines the groups to which users belong
+    - `/etc/skel/`      Used to initiate home directory when a user is first created

     - `etc/shadow`: *( https://linuxize.com/post/etc-shadow-file/ )*
         - The `/etc/shadow` file keeps records about encrypted users’ passwords